Vatavuk/verano-http/README.md

 ### Wires
 `Wire` is an interface through which requests are executed.
 Verano-http runs on `ApacheWire` which encapsulates [Apache http client](https://github.com/apache/httpcomponents-client).
-If you need a different engine, make your custom `Wire` implementation.
+If you need a different engine, you can make your custom `Wire` implementation.

 Default http parameters can be specified directly on `ApacheWire` to be used in each request: